ludomazza/AML_Final_Project/README.md

 # AML_Final_Project
-Heterogeneous knowledge distillation in medical computer vision
+Heterogeneous knowledge distillation in medical computer vision - Final project for the Advanced Machine Learning exam, taught by Prof. Fabio Galasso at Sapienza University of Rome in A.Y.
+2023/24

 Group members:
 - Giacomo Bellini